Kony-CSE/Swift_FFI_iOS/README.md

 # Swift_FFI_iOS
 Integrating Swift-3 FFI to Kony application

-We are supporting Swift and we have created a sample app using Swift FFI.
+We are supporting Swift-3 and we have created a sample app using Swift FFI.
+But to support Swift as FFI we have write the wrapper class in objective-C.
 Build the application in the IDE and before run the app on Xcode, please follow the below steps,

 1. Use Legacy Swift Language - No(for Swift version 3.0)/Yes(for Swift version 2.3 or below).